Ho Chi Minh City traffic

 For the right type of business idea, Vietnam represents tremendous opportunities.
 Some entrepreneurs have already built technical development teams here to service the West’s appetite for off-shoring those components.
 International marketing and research firms have established operations here to help foreign brands move into the Vietnamese market.
 To support new innovations, venture funds are now being established here with both foreign and local money.

 Nonetheless, many more foreign ventures will fail here than succeed.
-It is not easy to manuever through the local business and cultural environment.
+It is not easy to maneuver through the local business and cultural environment.
 The risk remains extremely high.
 Like Paul steering us through the traffic, any company that has a fighting chance of success here needs the guidance and support of someone(s) who already understands the business climate and culture in Vietnam.